UniconLabs/orville/README.md

 # Open Registry 2

-This software is in the development status.
+Curent version is `2.0.0-RC2`

-## Running the stand-alone jar
+## Running the stand-alone war and making a sample RESTful request

+A sample configuration file is available at https://github.com/UniconLabs/orville/blob/master/web/src/main/resources/application.properties.
+To configure the application, download the file and modify as needed (change idMatch configuration, change database configuration, etc) and put this file into an external file system location e.g. `/path/to/config/openregistry.properties`

-1. Download a release from https://github.com/UniconLabs/orville/releases
+1. Download the latest release from https://github.com/UniconLabs/orville/releases
-2. Run `java -jar openregistry-web-{version}.jar`. *Note:* M2 requires that the system be run with an external configuration file as describe in the [Configuration](#configuration) section.
+3. Run `java -jar orville-{version}.war --spring.config.location=file:/path/to/config/openregistry.properties`.
-3. Make an HTTP POST request to `http://localhost:8080/v1/sorPeople/test/` with the following test payload:
+4. Make an HTTP POST request to `http://localhost:8080/v1/sorPeople/test/` with the following test payload:

 ```json
 {